 Should I care?

 Absolutely.
 Zimbardo discusses how this crisis of masculinity can lead to pornography addictions, which in turn can lead to all kinds of problems of both sexual-physical and non-sexual nature.
 More men opting out of actively participating in society also has ramifications for the mating market as they become less viable partners and, obviously, simply interact less with women.
-If we see more men turn to pornography – something that has unfortunately turned into a form of sex education – only Lord knows the types of distorted views they will have about sex (something that the Netflix documentary Hot Girls Wanted: Turned On episode 1 discusses quite well).
+If we see more men turn to pornography – something that has unfortunately turned into a form of sex education – only Lord knows the types of distorted views they will have about sex (something that the first episode of the Netflix documentary Hot Girls Wanted: Turned On discusses quite well).

 Men without male role models in their lives will form their perceptions of masculinity from media and general entertainment.
 Honestly, I will completely give up on humanity if my nephews grow up thinking that celebrities like Lil' Wayne are the quintessential example of masculinity.
 Yet there is still so much more to this discussion that Zimbardo didn't get to in his TED Talk.
 For example, I personally wonder if this discussion possibly explains the criminal and anti-social behavior of many male offenders (which could have links to today's crisis of prison inmates).
 Or what about the link to sexual and domestic abuse; could this possibly be traced to the distorted perceptions that these men have of masculinity?
 Who knows, but it's clear that you should absolutely care about this issue.